 Last year Suzanna took a candid photo of Luke and it was the perfect photo of him.
 Suzanna asked Nicholas if he would be able to paint it, adding a different scene behind than the original photo.
 Luckily Suzanna had taken her dogs on a walk to the picturesque Llyn Briane here in Wales.
 The photos were a perfect setting for Luke’s portrait.
 With a couple of these photos for reference, Nicholas painted Luke in this beautiful scene and it looks amazing as you can see below.
 Especially with the soft clouds and blue sky.

-Luke with his Portrait
+Corgi Oil Painting – Luke with his Portrait

 Suzanna visited our studio to collect the Corgi Oil Painting of Luke and she was thrilled.
 It has also received many wonderful comments on Suzanna’s Facebook page already.
-Here is Luke posing with his painting!
+Here is Luke posing with his painting.
 We took a number of photos, some were very comical.
 We hope you enjoy viewing them.

 Corgi Oil Painting – Photos

 Here are a couple of photos of Luke’s painting on our plan chest with brushes to show scale.
 I’m going to try to use the same brushes or similar sized ones for these kinds of photos.
 Hopefully this will give some continuity to our story posts about our oil paintings.

 Corgi Oil Painting – In Detail Photos

 I took a few photos of Nicholas adding the final touches to the painting.
 I have tried to get up close to the canvas so you can see the painting in detail.
 Often our photos show our paintings far closer than a viewer would normally view them.
 Primarily we want our readers to see the paintings up close to show how fine the paint strokes are and how much detail goes into them.
-We hope you enjoy viewing the photos.

-Finally, we hope that you have enjoyed viewing our Art Studio Blog.
+Are you enjoying our blog?
 Why not sign up to our Melanie’s Monthly News, which comes right into your inbox each month!
-You can sign up at the bottom of our website which comes out on the 1st of each month.
-Consequently this means, you can catch up on all of the portrait stories and news from our Art Studio!
-Please don’t forget to subscribe to our Youtube Channel too, share, like and follow our social media and you are more than welcome to comment below, we love hearing from our readers!
+You can sign up at the bottom of our website or at the top of the blog.
+Please don’t forget to subscribe to our YouTube Channel too.
+You are more than welcome to comment below, we love hearing from our readers!